 A console table helps to add length to your entrance lobby or handy storage to your living room.
 It’s also a great space to put keys, post and general clutter.
 Our range of console tables includes models with drawers, with fine wood finishes adding to the aesthetic appeal.

-Unlike a dinner table or coffee table, a console or hallway table is not heavily used but still plays an important part in any room in the house.
+A console or hallway table is not heavily used but still plays an important in the living room of the house.
 They can be made from a range of materials, such as metal, wood or marble – it all depends on your style choices.
-Wood is a classic material choice because it is very hard wearing and relatively light and easy to move.
+Wood console tables or wood sideboards are a classic material choice because it is very hard wearing and relatively light and easy to move.
 Wood finishes also get better with age, with a little treatment every few years really bringing out the grain.

 Placed up against a wall they add valuable surface space for ornaments and gadgets, such as phones or remote controls.
 Console tables often come with in-built storage in the form of drawers.
 In this way, they are very similar to sideboards, only without the cupboard element.
 In the hallway, a console table is a handy place to store keys, wallets, glasses or anything else you need to take with you when you leave the house – or need a convenient place to put down when you get back in.
 Storage drawers are also convenient for pens, address books, or anything else you might need to hand quickly.